Jim Watkins (businessman): 8chan

 In 2019, the perpetrators of the March Christchurch mosque shootings, the April Poway synagogue shooting, and the August El Paso shooting all used 8chan to disseminate their respective manifestos.
 The site was removed from the clearnet shortly after the August shooting due to suspensions of service from multiple providers, and did not return until November 2019.
 In August 2019, the United States House Committee on Homeland Security called Watkins to testify about 8chan's efforts to address "the proliferation of extremist content, including white supremacist content".
 The next month, Watkins traveled to Washington, D.C. for congressional questioning.
 The Philippines National Bureau of Investigation (NBI) and National Police (PNP) also launched investigations into Watkins and 8chan in August 2019 in relation to the shootings.
 As of September 2020, the NBI's investigation was closed and their findings were turned over to the PNP; the PNP's investigation was still open but had not resulted in charges against Watkins.

 Watkins has attempted to earn money through 8chan, although the website has never been profitable.
 Posters on the website can pay, using a cryptocurrency created by Ron Watkins, to have their posts listed prominently through a program called "King of the Shekel".
 In a 2019 interview, The Washington Post asked if the name was antisemitic; Watkins hung up on them.

 In October 2019, Watkins filed a cyberlibel case against Brennan for tweeting that Watkins was "senile" and that 8chan's moderators were "incompetent".
 Cyberlibel is a crime in the Philippines that can be punished with time in prison.
 Brennan has said that Watkins filed the suit to try to intimidate and punish him.
 On February 26, 2020, a Philippines court issued an arrest warrant for Brennan based on the complaint.
 Brennan, who has brittle bone disease, has said that because of his medical condition and the notoriously poor conditions in the Bureau of Immigration Bicutan Detention Center, arrest by the Philippine authorities would likely result in his death.
 Brennan fled the Philippines hours before the warrant was issued, taking a different flight to avoid authorities who were looking for him at the airport.
 He has been fighting the warrant from the United States.
 In March 2020, the court suspended the case pending the outcome of an appeal by Brennan to the Philippines Department of Justice.

+On March 6, 2026, two domains connected to 5channel were permanently suspended by the registrar, Epik.
+According to an email from Epik shared by Watkins, the suspension was due to animal cruelty content and failure to moderate the platform in accordance with the registrar's terms of service.
+In addition, all of Watkin's accounts were suspended and any remaining domains were to be transferred away by March 9.
+The suspended domains were not eligible for transfer.
+8kun.net was one of the domains likely to be affected, according to Watkins's statement on X.